 Sunni Muslims view the caliph as a temporal leader only and consider an imam to be a prayer leader, but for the Shia the historic caliphs were merely de facto rulers while the rightful and true leadership continued to be passed along through a sort of apostolic succession of Muhammad's descendants, the Imams (when capitalized, Imam refers to the Shia descendant of the House of Ali).
 The conflict between Sunni and Shia Islam can thus be said to be fundamentally about the nature of religious authority: is it conferred and transmitted through rational, legal institutions or does it include a charismatic, mystical element?

-In principle, Sunni Muslims' relationship with God is direct and is not mediated by anything like a priest or rabbi.
+In principle, Sunni Muslims' relationship with God is direct and is not mediated by anything like a priest or pope (A rabbi is a teacher not a mediator).
 Some religious figures may exercise a great deal of political or social power, but committees of socially important believers in each community are generally responsible for the management of the mosque and its land.
 The real ecclesiastical power lies with the four orthodox schools of legal thought because they define the boundaries of Islamic law, theology, and belief.

 - Maliki: founded by Abd Allah Malik ibn Anas (ca. 715-95)